 Taking into account all the models built throughout the methodology stages described at section 3, connectors are specified to complete a connector diagram (figure 9).
+In this connector diagram the interaction between the user interface components is described graphically.

 In this diagram there are three different elements: (1) components (AIOs, CIOs, and functional domain objects), (2) input/output variables, and (3) actions.
 Components are depicted using a box with rounded edges.
 Input variables are depicted using small white boxes, while output variables are depicted using small black boxes.
 Actions are represented using a white circle and a label (see figure 5).
 There are two types of actions: synchronized and not synchronized.
 The actions, which are connected to each other, are synchronized, so whenever one is executed the other one will be executed too (always checking guard conditions before).
-Input and output variables are connected too.
-When an output variable is changed, automatically the input variable it is connected to will reflect those changes and guard conditions for actions will be checked to find out whether they should be fired or not.
+Input and output variables are connected to will reflect those changes and guard conditions for actions will be checked to find out whether they should be fired or not.